katie291100/DevOps-Unit-3-Workshop/README.md

 ### Stretch E: Further improvements to the website
 You now have:
-- A Flask API that gets the next departures from a bus stop
+- A Flask API that gets the next arrivals at a bus stop
-- A website that uses this API to display the next departures from a bus stop
+- A website that uses this API to display the next arrivals at a bus stop

 But you could go so much further!
 Here are some ideas:
-- Make the website more functional: Use more of the TfL API's endpoints to get more done - maybe get the user to supply their latitude and longitude, so that you can get the nearest bus stop to them, and then get the next departures from that bus stop!
+- Make the website more functional: Use more of the TfL API's endpoints to get more done - maybe get the user to supply their latitude and longitude, so that you can get the nearest bus stop to them, and then get the next arrivals at that bus stop!
 Or use the Postcodes API, and ask the user for their postcode instead of a latitude and longitude!
 - Make the website look nicer: You can do this by using CSS.
 You can read more about CSS here: https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps
 - Make the website more interactive: You can do this by using JavaScript.
 You can read more about JavaScript here: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps